glfw/glfw.github.io/index.md

 Vulkan development on the desktop.
 It provides a simple API for creating windows, contexts and surfaces, receiving input and events.

-GLFW is written in C and supports Windows, macOS, X11 and Wayland.
+GLFW is written in C and supports Windows, macOS, Wayland and X11.

 GLFW is licensed under the [zlib/libpng license](license.html).